Richard N. Aslin

-Richard N. Aslin (born August 9, 1949) is an American psychologist.
+Richard Norman Aslin (born August 9, 1949) is an American psychologist.
 He is currently a senior scientist at Haskins Laboratories and professor at Yale University.
 Until December, 2016, Dr. Aslin was William R. Kenan Professor of Brain & Cognitive Sciences and Center for Visual Sciences at the University of Rochester.
 During his time in Rochester, he was also director of the Rochester Center for Brain Imaging and the Rochester Baby Lab.
 He had worked at the university for over thirty years, until he resigned in protest of the university's handling of a sexual harassment complaint about a junior member of his department.

 His research covers many areas, but the bulk of it concerns statistical learning, visual perception, speech perception, language development, and visual development.
 A great deal of his work focuses on understanding how higher-level cognitive representations and structures are constructed from lower-level sensory input statistics, including how acoustic variation in speech to infants yields phonologically distinct speech sound categories in adults.